undomained/teds/doc/installation.rst

 .. tip::

    Alternatively, if you want to keep the build directory intact while editing a CMake cache variable such as a compiler flag or a library to be linked against, you can use a graphical CMake front end or specify a given variable from the command line (the latter will not be demonstrated here).
-The two commonly used graphical front ends are the command line based ``ccmake`` and the Qt-based ``cmake-gui``, obtained by issuing
+The two commonly used graphical front ends are the command line based :command:`ccmake` and the Qt-based :command:`cmake-gui`, obtained by issuing

    .. code-block:: bash